Rockies' Coors Field to host MLB All-Star Game after league moves event from Atlanta

 CLICK HERE TO GET THE FOX NEWS APP

-The 2020 All-Star Game hosted in Los Angeles was canceled.
+The 2020 All-Star Game hosted in Los Angeles was canceled due to the coronavirus.
 The game the year prior in Cleveland was estimated to have generated $65 million in regional economic activity.
 The 2013 event in New York had a massive local payday – estimated at $191.5 million.

 Fox News’ Brittany De Lea contributed to this report.